 ARABIAN RACING TERMS

-A race exclusively for female horses.
+- Distaff – A race for female horses.

-A stakes race for 4-year old fillies.
+- Oaks – A stakes race for three-year old fillies.

 An allowance race for horses that have raced in a claiming race sometime in their racing careers.

 Weight for Age

 A race where horses carry set weights based upon age, and the older horses carry more weight.

 - Apprentice Jockey – A jockey who has ridden for less than a year and who receives weight allowances.

 - Bleeder – a horse that bleeds during heat exertion, usually from ruptured blood vessels of the nose.